p2rathod/p2rathod.github.io/_posts/2018-03-13-concussion-faq.md

 Thanks.

-_(Note - I am not in healthcare nor am I a doctor.
-Please consult your doctor.)_
+_(Note - I am not a healthcare practictioner nor am I a doctor.
+You can find all of the research below on the web.
+Your first call is your doctor, so please consult him/her.)_

 # Concussion And The Brain